-If the stem cells in your knee synovial lining are abundant and have the ability to rebuild cartilage after injury, why isn’t your knee fixing itself?
+If the stem cells in your knee’s synovial lining are abundant and have the ability to rebuild cartilage after injury, why isn’t your knee fixing itself?

-One of those 40 studies was performed by researchers at the University of Calgary in 2012.
-Among their questions, if the stem cells in the knee synovial lining are abundant and have the ability to rebuild cartilage after injury, why isn’t the knee fixing itself?
+A study from the University of Calgary asked the above question, if the stem cells in the knee synovial lining are abundant and have the ability to rebuild cartilage after injury, why isn’t the knee fixing itself?
 Here is what the researchers published, it has to do with communication.

 - In common terms, the “reservoir of stem cells for normal articular cartilage maintenance and repair,” already in the knee, are not fixing the knee because of a confused communication.
 The joint environment has changed from healing to degenerative.
 The paper suggests getting these stem cells communicating and healing would create a fundamental new strategy in healing.

 There are a lot of stem cells in a knee waiting to repair.
 The problem is they are confused and not getting the correct instructions.
-Bone marrow stem cell therapy can fix the communication problem and begin the repair process anew
+Stem cell therapy has the potential to fix the communication problem and reboot the repair process.

-Now we know that there are many stem cells in the knee, when there is an injury there are more stem cells.
+Now we know that there are many stem cells in the knee, and, when there is damage to the knee, there are even more stem cells.
 If we can figure out how to get these stem cells turned on to the healing mode, the knee could heal itself of early stage osteoarthritis.
 So the problem is not the number of stem cells, there is a lot of them already in the knee, BUT, communication.
 Introduction of new stem cells with “fresh communication,” from the sideline may change that.

 This failure of native stem cells to communicate the right healing instructions in a damaged knee was also seen in other research.
 In 2016, another heavily cited paper, this time from Tehran University for Medical Sciences, noted that despite their larger numbers, the native stem cells act chaotically and are unable to regroup themselves into a healing mechanism and repair the bone, cartilage and other tissue.
 Introducing bone marrow stem cells into this environment gets the native stem cells in line and redirects them to perform healing functions.
-The joint environment is changed from chaotic to healing because of communication.(4) It should be pointed out that at the time of this article update (August 2018) – 62 medical studies cited the research in this paper’s findings).
+The joint environment is changed from chaotic to healing because of communication.(8) It should be pointed out that 62 medical studies cited the research in this paper’s findings.